hmrc/sbt-play-cross-compilation/README.md

 [DEPRECATED]

-* This plugin will not support Play version 2.9 and above.
-As of now, the pattern for cross-compilation projects is the one showcased in the [platops-example-library](https://github.com/hmrc/platops-example-library), which uses standard sbt multi-modules. *
+=
+*This plugin is not supported for Play version 2.9 and above.
+Libraries should use standard sbt multi-projects to build an artefact for each play version.
+See [platops-example-library](https://github.com/hmrc/platops-example-library) for an example.*

 # sbt-play-cross-compilation